vectordotdev/vector/website/docs/setup/configuration.md

 ### Example Location

-The location of your Vector configuration file depends on your [platform][docs.platforms] or [operating system][docs.operating_systems].
+The location of your Vector configuration file depends on your [installation method][docs.installation].
 For most Linux based systems the file can be found at `/etc/vector/vector.toml`.

 ### Format